nisseblink/blink_record/README.md

 when renaming the demo files.
 Let me know what you think about this.

 It's also possible to group screenshots taken by steam with demo files.
 For status and result screenshots.
-This will require the user to press another button though.
+This will require the user to press the in-game screenshot button though.